SukhSingh96/prework-study-guide/README.md

 ## Usage

 Each section of my webpage contains notes about a certain topic, like HTML, CSS, JavaScript, Git.
-If the DevTools console is opened, we can see the JavaScript running.
-It will list the topics that were discussed during the prework and choose one topic for us to study first.
+For suggestions on what to study first, open the Chrome DevTools by pressing Control-Shift-I. A console panel should appear in the browser.
+Here you will see a list of topics from the prework alongside a suggestion on what to study first.

 ## Credits